moriyoshi-kasuga/LiteGUI/README.md

         }
         ```

-    - Add the `LiteGUI-api` dependency to your `dependencies` block.
+    - Add the `LiteGUI` dependency to your `dependencies` block.
 Remember to replace `vX.Y.Z` with the latest version tag.

         ```kotlin
         dependencies {
-            compileOnly("com.github.moriyoshi-kasuga:LiteGUI-api:vX.Y.Z")
+            compileOnly("com.github.moriyoshi-kasuga:LiteGUI:vX.Y.Z")
             // ... other dependencies
         }
         ```

-This setup allows your plugin to compile against the `LiteGUI-api` while relying on the `LiteGUI.jar` installed on the server for runtime.
+This setup allows your plugin to compile against the `LiteGUI` while relying on the `LiteGUI.jar` installed on the server for runtime.

 ## Acknowledgments